Before reading this, we suggest you read the following article: Understanding Manufacturing Order.

 Navigate to the desired Sales Order.
 Open the sales order and go to Action -> Create Manufacture Order.

-This will show a popup that will give you two options: (1) All Products - This will allow you to create manufacturing orders for all the qty on the sales order.
-(2) Short Products Only - This will allow you to create manufacturing orders for all the products you do not have in stock.
+This will show a popup that will give you two options: Navigate to the Short Products Only - This will allow you to create manufacturing orders for only the products you do not have in stock.
+Click create and this will create and link the MOs permanently to the sales order.

 Manufacture Orders can have the following status based on the current stage: